ikhanhdoit/cloud_engineer/README.md

     - PHP language was a struggle.
 I tried Python (since I'm more familiar with it) but not as easy with webservers like PHP unless I learn Flask or Django.
 Tried to keep it as simple as possible for now.
         - Took a long time to get the PHP script to print out the query of the database.
 Needed to iterate the database and "print" to complete this task.
         - Think things might be easier for people to use a language they are familiar with, even though PHP is very popular for websites.
+    - Because RDS creates snapshots, I removed the backup by changing the backup schedule to 0 days.
+Also removed storage autoscaling and monitoring to reduce costs at this time.

 ## 5. Web Hosting Platform-as-a-Service